 Through formal consultation, the USFWS has twice amended the Incidental Take Statement for the C-HC Project, issued on June 3, 2021, and on June 9, 2022, to address the proposed route modifications that cross rusty patched bumble bee habitat in Wisconsin (see Appendix C).
-ESA consultation between RUS and USFWS is currently underway for the proposed route modifications.
+ESA consultation between RUS and USFWS for the proposed route modifications is complete (Appendix C).